Giovanni Bembo: Reign as Doge of Venice, 1615–1618

 Painting by Domenico Tintoretto depicting Giovanni Bembo kneeling before the personification of the Republic of Venice.

 Doge Marcantonio Memmo died on 31 October 1615, leaving no obvious choice for a successor.
 In the ensuing dogal election the old noble families (the vecchie faction) were divided between two candidates, while the new noble families (the nuove faction) were unable to unite behind a candidate at all.
 The 41 electors passed through several rounds of voting without reaching a decision, leading to rioting in Venice.
 Eventually, on 2 December 1615 a compromise was concluded and Bembo, a moderate member of the vecchie faction, was elected as Doge.
 As always, sumptuous feasts were held to celebrate the occasion.

 For a number of years, Venice had been harassed by Uskoci pirates, encouraged by Ferdinand, Archduke of Inner Austria, who offered the Uskoci his protection.
 Bembo's first act as Doge was therefore to declare war on Austria, launching the War of Gradisca (known in German as the Friulian War).
 This war saw the destruction of the Uskoci.
-The war took place in Friuli, Gradisca d'Isonzo, Gorizia, and Istria.
+The war took place –in Friuli, Gradisca d'Isonzo, Gorizia, and Istria.
 Venice had the upper hand militarily, with troops under Francesco Erizzo besieging Gradisca d'Isonzo successfully until the arrival of troops commanded by Albrecht von Wallenstein arrived, at which point Venice sued for peace, and a peace treaty was signed in Paris on 27 September 1617.

-1617-18 saw Alfonso de la Cueva, 1st Marquis of Bedmar, the Spanish Ambassador to Venice, attempted to destabilize Venice by sowing discord, which would allow Spanish troops to march into Venice and seize control of the city.
-Bembo participated in the initial councils called to counter the threat, before dying on 16 March 1618 in Venice.
+1617–18 saw Alfonso de la Cueva, 1st Marquis of Bedmar, the Spanish Ambassador to Venice, attempt to sow discord among mercenaries.
+The allegations about the supposed Bedmar Conspiracy were made after Bembo's death on 16 March 1618, in Venice.